adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 The internet relies on **packet switches** to forward packets or chunks of data.
 We call [[Router|routers]] and [[06_link_layer#Switches|switches]] to relay these packets between systems.
 We have divided the internet into a public internet and private intranet.

 What do we need to have to connect to the internet?
 We need four items:
-- IP Address
+- IP Address - your address
-- Subnet Mask
+- Subnet Mask - identifies host vs. network
-- Default Router
+- Default Router - how to get off LAN
-- Local/Default DNS
+- Local/Default DNS - phonebook of IP addresses

 The internet, as a service, is infrastructure that provides services to applications.
 It provides functionality to *services* such as web, video, VoIP, email, e-commerce, social networks, and video games.
 It also provides *APIs* that interface into apps so we can use applications in other applications.